The speed equation of a DC motor shows that,

 N α V/φ (because V>> IaRa)

-From this expression we can obtain the methods of speed control of DC shunt motor as follows:
+From this expression we can obtain the dc shunt motor speed control methodsas follows:

 - The speed is inversely proportional to flux φ.